 Potato Juice for Hair

-By applying potato juice to the hair on a regular basis, massaging it into the hair from root to tip, you can also improve the luster and strength of the strands, preventing split ends and boosting the shine.
+Using potato juice improves hair health and prevents dandruff, inflammation, and dryness on the scalp.
+By massaging this juice onto the hair from root to tip, you also improve the luster and strength of the strands, preventing split ends and boosting the shine.
 After applying it to the hair, allow it to sit for 10-20 minutes before washing it out with warm water.

 Potato Juice for Cancer